firedrakeproject/firedrake/demos/benney_luke/benney_luke.py.rst

   \eta(x,y,t) = \eta(\xi,\tau),\quad \phi(x,y,t) = \Phi(\xi,\tau), \qquad \text{with} \qquad \xi = \sqrt{\frac{\epsilon}{\mu}}(x-t), \quad \tau = \epsilon\sqrt{\frac{\epsilon}{\mu}}t, \quad \Phi = \sqrt{\frac{\epsilon}{\mu}}\phi.

-The Benney-Luke equations then become equivalent to a Korteweg–de Vries (KdV) equation for :math:`\eta` at leading order in :math:`\epsilon`.
-The soliton solution of the KdV travels with speed :math:`c` and is reflected when reaching the solid wall.
+The Benney-Luke equations then become equivalent to a Korteweg-de Vries (KdV) equation for :math:`\eta` at leading order in :math:`\epsilon`.
+The soliton solution of the KdV :cite:`1989:KdV` travels with speed :math:`c` and is reflected when reaching the solid wall.
 The initial propagation before reflection matches the asymptotic solution for the surface elevation :math:`\eta` well.
 The asymptotic solution for the surface potential :math:`\phi` can be found by using :math:`\eta=\phi_{\xi}` (correct at leading order), giving

 .. math::